cmuth001/Data-Engineer-Nano-Degree/project1/readme.md

 And much more complex business logics can be easily solved using the STAR schema method.

-Created a STAT schema, optimized for song play analysis.
+Created a STAR schema, optimized for song play analysis.
 * **Fact Table**: songplays: attributes referencing to the dimension tables.
 * **Dimension Tables**: users, songs, artists and time table.